-The proposed artwork should respond to the history and culture of the location or the surrounding community of Charleston as well as the physical environment of the space in which the work will be created.
+The proposed artwork should respond to the history and culture of the chosen location or the surrounding community of Charleston as well as the physical environment of the space in which the work will be created.
 Images of the space along with a brief history of the building and its past occupants can be found on our LOCATION page, while resources to help with research for ideas & proposals can be found on our RESOURCES page.

 WHAT ARTISTS RECEIVE:

-Submissions Due: Feb 2nd
+Submissions Due: Feb 28th

-Artists Notified: Feb 16th
+Artists Notified: March 10th

-Artists Arrive: April 13th-14th
+Artists Arrive: May 4th

-Orientation/Installation Begins: April 15th
+Orientation/Installation Begins: May 5th

-Artists Leave: May 27th
+Artists Leave: June 17th

-FestivAll Open Hours: June 15th - 24th
+FestivAll Daily Open Hours: June 16th - 30th

-Deinstall: June 31st - July 1st
+Deinstall: July 8th - July 14th

 ALL application materials must be submitted in one PDF document no larger than 20 MB.

-- A brief statement about your artistic interests, influences, and direction (200 word max)
+Artist Statement: A brief statement about your artistic interests, influences, and direction (200 word max)

 A description of your proposed project (300 word max).
 Proposals may consist of a general idea of how you are interested in working in the space and responding to the environment, or they may contain a more detailed description of a specific project.
 The less experience you have with site-specific installation art, the more it is encouraged that your proposal be detailed and specific.
 If you're proposing work for a specific area, please download the image of the area from our LOCATION page and include it in your document below the proposal.
 Proposals should mention specific aspects of local history or culture that will inspire your work at the Residency.